hausenlot/quest/README.md

 # Things to add
 - Upcoming tab
+- Seems like indexedDB doesnt work.
+Need a total overhaul for local task.
+- Need to add a banner(?)
+To say that this is a hobby project and please I want to waive off the 5$ pay from fly.io HAHAHAHAHA

 # Things to fix
-- Today Query is not today its all
-- Make sure that the query always have the user or make sure that its unique to the user (So far so good I created a new user an havent seen any issues)
-- Tag/list is not updating when its created in the Tag/list content
+- Tag/list counters is not updating when its created in the Tag/list content

 # Things to improve
 - Side (right) Items not aligned
 - The Save indicator overlaps the close button
 - The Week and Day view doesnt look appealing from what I copied the template.
--